franciscodominguezmateos/CarND-T2P4-PIDcontrol/README.md

 # Reflection
 ## Describe the effect each of the P, I, D components had in your implementation.
-P is used to control position, is the most important parameter.
+* P is used to control position, is the most important parameter.

-D is used to avoid oscilations, when direction change is fast it decreases the change speed.
+* D is used to avoid oscilations, when direction change is fast it decreases the change speed.
 D param is of opposit sign than P.

-I is uses to avoud bias from target, I don't use it in this project.
-It would be usefull for very long straight trayectories.
+* I is used to avoud bias from target, I don't use it in this project.
+It would be usefull for very long straight trajectories.

 ## Describe how the final hyperparameters were chosen.
 I at first started with a P param founding 0.21 as a good value.
 The nex image shows the car a second before going off the track.